SUBJECTS — U.S. 1940 – 1991, Diversity, and Virginia; Mathematics; Science-Technology; Biography: Katherine Johnson;

 What is Real, What is Dramatic License, and a Few Interesting Anecdotes

-The author of Hidden Figures, Margot Shetterly, estimates that she has identified almost 50 black women who were working at Langley – NACA/NASA as computers, mathematicians, engineers, and researchers.
+Katherine Johnson estimates that the film is 75% accurate.
+My Remarkable Journey, p.
+7. The author of the book, Hidden Figures, Margot Shetterly, estimates that she has identified almost 50 black women who were working at Langley as computers, mathematicians, engineers, and researchers.
 She surmises that about “70 more can be shaken loose.”
 Approximately 400 white women were working in the same capacity.

 Katherine Johnson and Mary Jackson worked for Dorothy Vaughan in West Computing, but the three were not close friends.

-The character of Al Harrison, Katherine’s boss at the Space Task Group, is a composite.
+The character of Al Harrison, Katherine Johnson’s boss at the Space Task Group, is a composite.
 NASA says he is largely based on Robert C. Gilruth, who became the director of the Space Task Group in 1958.
-Shetterly nominates engineer John Stack as a model for Harrison.
+Shetterly nominates engineer John Stack as the model for Harrison.

 Fly-by-wire navigation (FBW), in which the trajectory of the flight is controlled by computer and not by the pilot, began with the Mercury mission.
 In 1962 FBW wasn’t as reliable as it is today.
 The early astronauts, who were all former test pilots, hated FBW and lobbied hard for back-up manual controls.
 As they said, they didn’t want to be “spam in a can.”
 In fact, the manual controls saved the life of at least one astronaut.
 For a description of the struggle between the astronauts and the engineers over FBW.
 See Learning Guide to The Right Stuff.